 Visit the Winter Fete page for all of the exciting details.

 What is the Step To It Challenge?

 The Step To It Challenge is a FREE four-week physical activity challenge that motivates people of all ages and abilities to become more physically active.
 Family members, coworkers, schoolmates, neighbors, and friends come together to participate in this friendly competition among communities.
-Participants have opportunities to win prizes such as Twins tickets, T-shirts and more!

 How do I get started?